All Guides

 Small Habits Make a Difference

-Some of the things that make Japanese food taste good are very small habits: rinsing rice gently, not boiling miso, letting simple seasonings balance each other and serving food while it is still warm.
+Some of the things that make Japanese food taste good are very small habits: rinsing rice gently, not boiling miso and letting simple seasonings balance each other.

 These habits are not difficult, but they make a difference.
 They are also the kind of things you learn naturally by cooking the same simple meals again and again.